async-plus/docs/docs/motivation-and-common-patterns.md

 # Motivation and Common Patterns

-This section details the motivation for usage of Async+, as well as common patterns the library enables.

 ## Motivation

 Async/await is the future of asynchronous coding in Swift.
 It's missing a few crucial patterns however.
 Most notably, patterns such as retrying and ensured execution regardless failure status are unwieldy without promises/futures, and catching behavior is much less modular.
-Promise-like chaining with Async+ fix these issues:
+Promise-like chaining with Async+ fixes these issues:

 ### Example: Recovery